Go to the main content

 When Rest Becomes a Symptom Instead of a Cure

 There's a concept in psychology called self-determination theory, developed by Edward Deci and Richard Ryan, that argues human well-being depends on three basic needs: autonomy, competence, and relatedness.
 When those three things are present, even hard work feels energizing.
 When they're absent, even leisure feels draining.
-I was resting in a house where nobody needed me to be competent at anything, where my autonomy extended only to choosing between the couch and the bed, and where my deepest form of relatedness was a phone call from a daughter who lived nine hundred miles away.

 Rest wasn't fixing anything because rest wasn't the problem.
 The problem was that I had nothing worth getting tired for.

-I think about this now when I hear people—especially people my age—talk about retirement like it's the finish line.
-Like the whole point of working was to stop.
+I think about this now when I hear people—especially in the hustle-culture corners of the internet—talk about passive income and early retirement like it's the finish line.
+Like the whole point of working is to stop.
 Like stillness is the prize.
 And for some, maybe it is.
-But the way you describe your retirement says a lot about how happy you actually are inside it.
-I described mine as "peaceful."
-What I meant was "empty."
+But the way you describe your downtime says a lot about how fulfilled you actually are inside it.

 The Quiet Epidemic No One Names

 Here's what I wish someone had told me earlier: you can grieve a life that hasn't ended.
-You can mourn the version of your days that used to have texture—the school drop-offs, the faculty meetings I pretended to hate, the Sunday dinners that required three trips to the grocery store—without anything technically being wrong.
-The hardest kind of loneliness isn't being alone—it's being surrounded by people who love you but no longer seek your company.
+You can mourn the version of your days that used to have texture—the morning writing sessions, the late-night blog posts I'd agonize over, the interviews with bands nobody had heard of yet that made me feel like I was part of something—without anything technically being wrong.

-A 2021 Lancet Commission on dementia prevention identified social isolation and lack of purposeful activity as significant risk factors not just for cognitive decline but for a broader deterioration in quality of life among older adults.
+Research from The Lancet has identified social isolation and lack of purposeful activity as significant risk factors not just for cognitive decline but for a broader deterioration in quality of life across all age groups.
 The body reads purposelessness as a threat.
 It responds with fatigue, inflammation, withdrawal—the same signals it sends when you're sick.
 Because in a way, you are.
-You're sick with stillness.

 What Changed—And What It Cost Me to Change It